Rayman223/RaymanHelper/README.md

 - Break-even Margin (pips): 1.2
 - Max Allowed Spread (pips): 0.4

-*Note: These values and the RaymanHelper EURUSD m1.cbotset file are intended for testing purposes only.*
+*Note: These values are intended for testing purposes only.*

 ### Installation and usage